 If you’re a wine lover like myself, pop into the Wine Boutique right next door from the fisheries where there is a whole range of various wines to choose from.

-Just on the far end of the building is their restaurant and, boy was their breakfast out of this world!
-Bacon, sausage, two slice of toast with a side of mushroom and sliced onions, going home with a delectable stomach was a win.
+Just on the far end of the building is their restaurant and, was their breakfast out of this world!
+Bacon, sausage, two slices of toast with a side of mushroom and sliced onions, going home with a delectable stomach was a win.

 7. Rich in History

-If you’re going to Cape Agulhas anytime soon, here is a few more attractions worth exploring:
+If you’re going to Cape Agulhas anytime soon, here are a few more attractions worth exploring:

-Hike down Rasperpunt Trail: The Rasperpunt trail is not very long, 5.5 kilometres in all, and one that takes you from the water’s edge up to the top of the dune via rocky sea pools and wonderful dune fynbos.
+- Hike down Rasperpunt Trail: The Rasperpunt trail is not very long, 5.5 kilometers in all, and one that takes you from the water’s edge up to the top of the dune via rocky sea pools and wonderful dune fynbos.

 How to get there: From Cape Town, it takes about three hours to get there along the N2 and R316.